 Quotacy works with a select few top guaranteed issue life insurance providers.
-Take a look at the examples and table below to get an idea on what a guaranteed issue policy can cost.
+Take a look at the examples below to get an idea on what a guaranteed issue policy can cost.

 John Smith is 55 years old and has been denied for traditional life insurance because of his Stage IV prostate cancer.
 He does not want to burden his children with his final expenses so he plans on purchasing guaranteed issue life insurance.